 The BSBPA office is open as usual, M-F, 10 am-5 pm.

 We are a Village of Friends, and even as we practice social distancing, we can still support each other.
-Stay informed and positive—we will weather this together.
+Stay informed and positive—we are Stronger Together Ballston Spa.

 Re-opening Information and Guidelines

 Businesses in each region of New York State will re-open in phases.
 Re-opening refers to non-essential businesses and business activities.
 Essential businesses and business activities that are open will remain open.
-The Capital Region, including Saratoga County, is scheduled to open in Phase 1 on May 20.
+The Capital Region, including Saratoga County, is now in Phase 4.